Enhance your conference experience with an intensive workshop and a field trip.

 10:00 a.m. – 12:00 p.m.
 CT

-- Use new information to enhance your current community engagement activities and develop more effective strategies for future programming, ultimately creating a more accessible health care system.
+- Use new information to enhance your current community engagement activities and develop more inclusive and equitable strategies for future programming, ultimately creating a more accessible health care system.

 - Strategically plan and structure components of a community engagement strategy that ensures meaningful involvement of individuals with lived experience throughout their health care ecosystem.